Jon Lord: 1968–1970

 In early Deep Purple recordings, Lord had appeared to be the leader of the band.
 Despite the cover songs "Hush" and "Kentucky Woman" becoming hits in North America, Deep Purple never made chart success in the UK until the Concerto for Group and Orchestra album dented the UK charts in early 1970.
 Lord's willingness later to play many of the key rhythm parts gave Blackmore the freedom to let loose both live and on record.

 On Deep Purple's second and third albums, Lord began indulging his ambition to fuse rock with classical music.
 An early example of this is the song "Anthem" from the album The Book of Taliesyn (1968), but a more prominent example is the song "April" from the band's self-titled third album (1969).
 The song is recorded in three parts: (1) Lord and Blackmore only, on keyboards and acoustic guitar, respectively; (2) an orchestral arrangement complete with strings; and (3) the full rock band with vocals.
 Lord's ambition enhanced his reputation among fellow musicians, but caused tension within the group.
 Simper later said, "The reason the music lacked direction was Jon Lord fucked everything up with his classical ideas."
-Blackmore agreed to go along with Lord's experimentation, provided he was given his head on the next band album.
+Blackmore agreed to go along with Lord's experimentation, provided Blackmore was given the lead on the next band album.

 The resulting Lord-composed Concerto For Group and Orchestra was one of rock's earliest attempts to fuse two distinct musical idioms.
 Performed live at the Royal Albert Hall on 24 September 1969 (with new band members Ian Gillan and Roger Glover, Evans and Simper having been fired), it was recorded by the BBC and later released as an album in December 1969.
 Concerto gave Deep Purple their first highly publicised taste of mainstream fame and gave Lord the confidence to believe that his experiment and his compositional skill had a future, as well as giving Lord the opportunity to work with established classical figures, such as conductor Sir Malcolm Arnold, who brought his skills to bear by helping Lord realise the work and to protect him from the inevitable disdain of the older members of the orchestra.